mostafa-ehab22/OLX-Web-Scraper/README.md

 ## ⚖️ Ethical Usage Disclaimer

 This tool is designed for **educational and research purposes**.
 Users must:
-- ✅ Respect OLX's robots.txt and terms of service
+- ✅ Respect OLX's terms of service
 - ✅ Implement appropriate request delays for large-scale scraping
 - ✅ Use scraped data responsibly and legally
 - ✅ Consider website load and server resources